probot/create-probot-app/README.md

 npx create-probot-app my-first-app -t checks-js
 ```

-This template is a JavaScript app that will create a new [check](https://developer.github.com/v3/checks/) every time a check a push happens.
+This template is a JavaScript app that will create a new [check](https://developer.github.com/v3/checks/) every time a push happens.

 ```sh
 npx create-probot-app my-first-app -t git-data-js